-It was that fierce battle, played Saturday, October 31, 1903, that spawned the greatest of the college football rivalry trophies.
-At the direction of coach Fielding Yost, Michigan’s student manager Tommy Roberts purchased a five-gallon jug that was left behind in the aftermath of this epic clash that served as first, a Gopher souvenir, and later as the trophy that’s been presented to the winner since 1909.
+It was that fierce battle, played on Saturday, October 31, 1903, that spawned the greatest of all college football rivalry trophies.
+At the direction of head coach Fielding Yost, Michigan student manager Tommy Roberts purchased a simple five-gallon earthenware jug to hold the team’s water supply.
+Left behind in the chaotic aftermath of this epic clash, it served first as a Gopher souvenir, and later as the traveling trophy presented to the winner of the matchup since 1909.

-That line is a nod to Yost’s revolutionary tendency to speed up the pace of play, earning him the famous tag ‘Hurry Up’.
+That last line is a direct nod to Yost’s revolutionary tendency to drastically speed up the pace of play—a relentless style that earned him his famous moniker, “Hurry-Up.”

-Now, we know the game ended in a 6-6 tie when the teams exchanged touchdowns, then worth 5 points each, in the second half.
-Michigan took the lead when the great Wolverine back Willie Heston found the end zone first midway through the half.
-The Gophers tied the score in the final minutes of the game and added the extra point to secure the tie.
+As we know, the game ultimately ended in a 6-6 tie after the teams exchanged second-half touchdowns (which were worth 5 points each back then).
+Michigan struck first midway through the half when legendary Wolverine back Willie Heston found the end zone.
+But the Gophers answered, storming back in the final minutes to tie the score and tacking on the extra point to secure the draw.

-Depending on who you read, the game was either called with “a few seconds” remaining on the clock (Tribune), or two minutes left to go (Detroit Free Press).
-Afterward, thousands of Gopher fans stormed the field to celebrate the game-tying tally.
+Depending on which newspaper account you read, the game was either called with “a few seconds” remaining on the clock (Tribune) or with two minutes left to go (Detroit Free Press).
+Either way, thousands of ecstatic Gopher fans immediately swarmed the field to celebrate the game-tying score, bringing a chaotic end to the afternoon.

-You’ve got to love this—the Tribune even included a diagrammed play chart from the 1903 game on the front page.
-Click to supersize it, it’s pretty cool after you figure out the key:
+You’ve got to love the media coverage from this era.
+The Tribune even included a detailed, diagrammed play chart of the 1903 game right on the front page.
+Once you decode the key, it’s an incredibly cool look at how football was analyzed over a century ago.

 What happened next is of course the stuff of Little Brown Jug Lore.